We hope you will join us soon and thank you for supporting shark and marine research and conservation #sharkandmarineresearchandconservation

 THREATS TO OUR PELAGIC ANIMALS

-SHARKS: With 90% of shark species already down just in the last 20 years, shark fin soup, a Chinese delicacy is threatening the survival of sharks as a whole.
-It is estimated that 100 million sharks are killed annually just for this Chinese dish.
-This horrific act involves cutting off only the fins of the shark while it is still alive and then throwing it back overboard to slowly die.
-This wasteful process leaves the shark motionless on the ocean floor unable to swim and breath.
+SHARKS: With 90% of shark species already gone in just the last 20 years, shark fin soup, a delicacy served predominantly in Asia but sourced from around the world, is threatening the survival of sharks as a whole.
+Although there a multiple threats to sharks, shark fin soup is the biggest contributor.
+It is estimated that 100 million sharks are killed annually, the majority of those shark just for this dish!
+This horrific act often involves cutting off only the fins of the shark while it is still alive and then throwing it back overboard to slowly die, often from suffocation or bleeding out.

 Sharks play a vital role in our ecosystems and are considered a keystone species.
 They help maintain a healthy ecosystem by eating the dead, dying and weak animals, while regulating prey populations.
 The health of our oceans depends on a healthy shark population.
 There are a number of ways you can help get involved in protecting our sharks!

 Minimize or eliminate your consumption of commercially caught seafood

 -Only eat sustainably-caught seafood, local is best and hand-line caught - as sharks are regularly unintentionally caught as bycatch and killed by the fishing methods that many large-scale fisheries use such as long-line or purseine-net fishing.